ssmodish/use-sample-apis/README.md

 3. Create a React app to display that information
 4. You need to use *map* at least once

+Bonus for using Ant Design and/or scss to style
 ---
 Some possible sources for API's https://sampleapis.com/ https://swapi.dev/ https://pokeapi.co/

 https://api.github.com/users/:your-username